 BOOM SOLUTION VALVE SWITCH- The boom solution valve switches (fig. 4.26-1, item I) each control a valve located on the transom and the booms.
 The valves control the flow of solution through the boom.
-The boom is broken down into 5 sections (7 sections on a 120' boom), the far left tip being the beginning of section one.
+The boom is broken down into 5 sections, the far left tip being the beginning of section one.
 See section D under OPERATING SYSTEMS on the spray system for more information.

 POWER PORTS- On the front of the side console there are two power ports (fig. 4.27-1) for extra equipment to be plugged in.
 They are each protected by a 15 amp fuse.
 They are not intended for the permanent connection of extra systems to the sprayer.
 There is a terminal strip intended for the installation of extra radios and computer equipment.
 See the SERVICE section E on the electrical components.
+Top port is 12V all the time and bottom port is powered by key.